ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 ### 1.1.1.
 How it works

-1. Admins define products and portfolios using CF templates and Service Catalog config
+1. Admins define products and portfolios using CFN templates and Service Catalog config
 2. Deploy portfolio to any service enabled regions
 3. Service Catalog users review portfolios they have permissions on and launch product(s) into service enabled regions
 4. Service catalog launches infrastructure using defined templates.
 Service catalog users don't need infrastructure permissions, only launch permissions.